about

 Condit-Summerson’s studio practice explores the intersections of the virtual and the visceral, investigating queer embodiment, constructions of femininity, and conspicuous consumption in digital culture.
 Condit-Summerson has exhibited nationally in the US, including the Seattle International Art Fair, Disjecta Contemporary Art Center, and the Portland Museum of Contemporary Craft.
 She is a founding member of Killjoy Collective, a collaborative gallery space focused on amplifying feminist artists, which operated in Portland, Oregon from 2016 to 2018.

-Condit-Summerson received her dual-title doctoral degree in Art Education and Women’s, Gender, & Sexuality Studies from Pennsylvania State University in December 2024, and she earned an MFA in Visual Studies from Pacific Northwest College of Art in Portland, Oregon in 2016.
+Condit-Summerson received her dual-title doctoral degree in Art Education and Women’s, Gender, & Sexuality Studies from Pennsylvania State University in 2024 and an MFA in Visual Studies from Pacific Northwest College of Art in Portland, Oregon in 2016.